 This is the first and by far the most important step when cleaning a conservatory roof.
 Even if you’ve got a small conservatory, the roof outside is still likely to be hard to reach with ordinary window-cleaning tools.

 ‘You will more than likely need a telescopic brush to access those hard-to-reach areas.
 Some have built-in water sprayers which help to ensure that the entire glass surface of your roof is left spotless,’ recommends Thomas O’Rourke, Editor at Horticulture.co.uk.

 With larger, taller conservatories, even a telescopic tool may not be long enough, so ‘a step ladder may also come in handy – you should avoid any situation in which you’re applying pressure to the glass panes of your conservatory’.

 If the cleaning feels awkward and unsteady in any way, you could injure yourself or damage the glass.
 A combination of a ladder and telescopic cleaning brush or sponge should give you enough room to clean comfortably.

 2. Be generous with the amount of cleaning solution you use

-This is another important point when cleaning conservatory roofs.
-Debris from the garden that inevitably lands on your conservatory roof are often sticky with tree sap and won’t come off with just water.
+This is another important point when cleaning your conservatory roof.
+Debris from the garden that inevitably lands on your roof are often sticky with tree sap and won’t come off with just water.
 Also any moss growing on the roof also will need a bit more than just water to budge.